chaudhary312/air-handwriting-detection-and-recognition/README.md

 ### Execution:
 Execute the air-handwriting-detection-and-recognnition.ipynb with color_selector.py in the same folder if you are running code on jupyter notebook or VS code or any local host machine with replacement of path of dataset and last_frame.png to where you have saved your dataset and last_frame.png.

-If execution is done using Google Colab; Execute the detection.py with color_selector.py in the same folder as code and OCR.ipynb in google colab by uploading last_frame.png into your google drive and replacing the path of both dataset and last_frame.png.
+If execution is done using Google Colab; Execute the detection.py with color_selector.py in the same folder of code using VS Code or prefered python editor and OCR.ipynb in google colab by uploading last_frame.png into your google drive and replacing the path of both dataset and last_frame.png.

 ### **Detecting the Alphabets:**